The Vermont Statutes Online

 (1) Upon being contacted by a person who has been issued a notice of violation, the Diversion Program shall register the person in the Youth Substance Abuse Safety Program.
 Pursuant to the Youth Substance Abuse Safety Program, the Diversion Program shall impose conditions on the person.
 The conditions imposed shall include only conditions related to the offense and in every case shall include a condition requiring satisfactory completion of substance abuse screening using an evidence-based tool and, if deemed appropriate following the screening, substance abuse assessment and substance abuse education or substance abuse counseling, or both.
 If the screener recommends substance abuse counseling, the person shall choose a State-certified or State-licensed substance abuse counselor or substance abuse treatment provider to provide the services.

 (2) Substance abuse screening required under this subsection shall be completed within 60 days after the Diversion Program receives a summons and complaint.
-The person shall complete all conditions at his or her own expense.
+The person shall complete all conditions at the person’s own expense.

 (3) When a person has satisfactorily completed substance abuse screening, any required substance abuse education or substance abuse counseling, and any other condition related to the offense that the Diversion Program has imposed, the Diversion Program shall: